 The best shaving product: facial hair trimmer

-This best-selling facial trimmer has an 18 karat gold-plated hypo-allergenic head, and is discreet, so you can use it anywhere.
-The built-in light is a welcome addition, for a precision trim.
+This best-selling facial trimmer has an 18-karat gold-plated hypo-allergenic head and is discreet,

 Check out this video for more information on how to use it:

 This six-pack of razors is specially designed for use on the face.
 Using a facial hair removal

 As well as removing hair, this dermaplaning tool kit gently exfoliates the skin, removing dead

 The best electrolysis facial hair removal device (IPL)

 Philips is the leading brand when it comes to IPL devices, and the Lumea comes with great reviews.